raphbrd/alpha-detection/readme.md

-# Individual alpha peak detection
+# Individual alpha peak detection in EEG data

+**Authors:**
+- Raphael Bordas <bordasraph@gmail.com>
-**Authors:** Raphael Bordas <bordasraph@gmail.com>, Virginie van Wassenhove <virginie.van.wassenhove@gmail.com>
+- Virginie van Wassenhove <virginie.van.wassenhove@gmail.com>

+**Associated publication**

-**Associated publication:** Bordas & van Wassenhove (in press) Spontaneous Oscillatory Activity in Episodic Timing: An EEG Replication Study and Its Limitations. eNeuro
+Bordas & van Wassenhove (in press) Spontaneous Oscillatory Activity in Episodic Timing: An EEG Replication Study and Its Limitations. eNeuro

 A typical spectrum in M/EEG data presents a peak between 8 and 12 Hz (alpha frequency band) of particularly high power.
 This repository provides tools to detect and parameterize this peak by separating periodic and aperiodic components.